wuhan2020/wuhan2020.github.io/README.md

 3. Send the pull request containing the .md only.
 4. `SEO` config is required.

-notice : Blog documents will be automatically sorted by time, without menu configuration Set 'hidden' to 'true' for documents you don't want to display temporarily`
+notice : Blog documents will be automatically sorted by time, without menu configuration.
+Set 'hidden' to 'true' for documents you don't want to display temporarily`.

 ## SEO